 Pain in the abdomen

-How is CHV in Dogs Different from Shingles in Humans?
+How is Canine Herpes Virus in Dogs Different from Shingles in Humans?

-While shingles are definitely more than an inconvenience, young dogs have the worse end of the stick by far.
+While shingles are definitely more than an inconvenience, young dogs with CHV can have severe symptoms.
+Young puppies typically succumb to the disease.
 Main difference between the two viruses are:

 CHV does not cause a fever, while shingles does